Becoming Billie Holiday: Synopsis

 Through a series of poems, Weatherford outlines the evolution from Eleanora Fagan to renowned singer Billie Holiday.
 Told from Billie's own perspective, she muses on the first 25 years of her life.
 Most poems are titled after actual Billie Holiday songs.
-The book starts with poems about her young life.
-Detailing events like her father's abandonment, her tomboyish attitude, and her time spent in an orphanage with nuns.
+The book starts with poems about her young life, detailing events such as her father's abandonment, her tomboyish attitude, and her time spent in an orphanage with nuns.
 It continues into her adolescence with poems about her first gig singing jazz, deciding to change her name, and her many relationships with men.
 Weatherford's book ends with Holiday's rising fame and the tension of racism in the United States.
-The last poem illustrates Holiday's memorable performance at the Café Society, singing the song "Strange Fruit."
+The last poem illustrates Holiday's memorable performance at the Café Society, singing the song "Strange Fruit".
 At the end of the book, there are pages giving information for further reading and biographies of others mentioned in the poems.